Prime Time Crime

 MORE:

-Hotel buried Avalanche
+Hotel buried Death

 Live TV Reuters